Swizz/trdis/README.md

 ## Usage

 The diff function is your way to obtain the patch object, the present.
-By providing both the source object, the past, and the target object, the future.
+By providing both the source object or array, the past, and the target object or array, the future.

 ```js
 const present = diff(past, future)